My Adventures with Superman: Development

 In May 2021, it was announced that a two-season order had been placed for My Adventures with Superman, with the series initially planned to air on Cartoon Network and stream on HBO Max.
 It was revealed that Jack Quaid and Alice Lee would voice Clark Kent / Superman and Lois Lane respectively.
 Jake Wyatt and Brendan Clogher were onboard as co-executive producers, and Josie Campbell was a producer.
 Sam Register was also an executive producer.
 Wyatt, Clogher, and Campbell served as showrunners.
 No major updates were given until March 2023, when it was announced that the series would no longer air on Cartoon Network, but rather on its nighttime block Adult Swim, despite the series not necessarily being produced to target an adult demographic.
 Following the formation of DC Studios, the production crew showed the series' opening sequence to co-CEO James Gunn, who reportedly "liked" the series and allowed it to continue production without interference.
+A third season was announced to be in production in June 2024.
+After its release in summer 2026, Jake Wyatt confirmed in an interview with The Ringer that James Gunn and Peter Safran encouraged the team to incorporate the planned arc for Season 4 into the closing episodes of Season 3.